 - 5. Perform a full database backup (either a hot or cold backup).
 Oracle recommends that you use Oracle Recovery Manager.
-An operating system tool such as tar can be used for cold backups. - 6.
-Back up the Administration Server domain directory.
+An operating system tool such as tar can be used for cold backups. - Back up the Administration Server domain directory.
 This saves your domain configuration.
-All the configuration files exist under the MW_HOME/user projects/domains/domainName directory:
+All the configuration files exist under the ORACLE BASE/admin/domainName/aserver directory:

-IDMHOST1> tar cvf edgdomainback.tar Mw_HOME/user_projects/domains/domainName
+IDMHOST1> tar cvf edgdomainback.tar ORACLE_BASE/admin/domainName/aserver

-For more information about backing up the Oracle Access Manager configuration, see Section 10.4, "Performing Backups and Recoveries."
+For more information about backing up the Oracle Access Manager configuration, see Section 9.4, "Performing Backups and Recoveries."